Sourcing Smart Home Devices for Saudi Arabia: A China Buyer's Guide

 5. Sensors

-PIR and mmWave presence sensors, door/window contacts, temperature/humidity, water-leak, smoke/gas (CO), SOS buttons.
+PIR and mmWave presence sensors, door/window contacts, temperature/humidity sensors, water-leak, smoke/gas (CO), SOS buttons.
 KSA risk: these are wireless (Zigbee 3.0 / Tuya / Matter), so each needs CST radio approval; smoke/CO detectors are a fire-safety category with extra scrutiny.

 6. Gateways and hubs